 Do: "There are so many hotels to explore in a short distance, and fun excursions like horseback riding and boat rides," Madsen says.

 "I just got back from camping in an Airstream and decided that Russian River Valley is my next long weekend getaway destination," says Amber Lewis, principal designer and owner of Amber Interiors.
 "There's just something about Northern California that is so intriguing to me.
 The wilderness is so pristine and untouched up there, and it's just a few hours' drive from Los Angeles."

 Stay: The blogger and interior designer suggests Autocamp.
 The campsite is located in Sonoma County in the Russian River Valley, where you can ride bikes and barbecue with your family.
 "A vacation really does not get much better than that," Lewis says.

 Do: "During the day, you can swim and canoe in the Russian River, hike, and explore Armstrong Redwoods State Natural Reserve," she says.

-"In my ultimate Labor Day fantasy, the flight Down Under would be a brisk two hours, and we would able to go back sans work, sickness, and sans full-time kids so that we could really enjoy all that it has to offer," says mom, blogger, and best-selling author Emily Henderson, who recently had to spend part of her Australian vacation tending to a sick husband and taking care of two young toddlers.
-Despite the bad travel luck, she still made the most of her time in Sydney.
+"In my ultimate Labor Day fantasy, the flight Down Under would be a brisk two hours, and we would able to go back sans work, sickness, and sans full-time kids so that we could enjoy all that it has to offer," says mom, blogger, and best-selling author Emily Henderson, who had to spend part of her recent Australian vacation tending to a sick husband and taking care of two young toddlers.
+Despite the bad luck, she still made the most of her time in Sydney.

 Eat: "We loved our quick trip to Berry and Gerringong—it's about two hours south of Sydney and is a great getaway from the bustle of the city," Henderson says.
 "Make sure to stop at Berry Sourdough Cafe for some food and to take in the wonderful atmosphere."
 In Sydney, she also recommends Watsons Bay as a Labor Day trip.
 "It's family-friendly, on the beach, and has so many cute little places to stop in and eat."
 What else could you need?